 - Once-daily dose: If you miss a dose or forget to use your medicine, use it as soon as you can on the same day.
 Do not use extra medicine to make up for a missed dose.

 - Twice-daily dose to prevent serious heart or blood vessel problems (2.5 mg tablet): If you miss a dose, skip the missed dose and take your next dose at your usual time.

-- Twice-daily dose to treat a blood clot (15 mg tablet): If you miss a dose or forget to use your medicine, use it as soon as you can on the same day.
+- Twice-daily dose to treat a blood clot (oral liquid or 15 mg tablet): If you miss a dose or forget to use your medicine, use it as soon as you can on the same day.
 You may take 2 doses at the same time to make up for the missed dose.
 This is only for people who take a total of 30 mg per day.

 Drugs and Foods to Avoid:

 Ask your doctor or pharmacist before using any other medicine, including over-the-counter medicines, vitamins, and herbal products.

 - Some medicines can affect how rivaroxaban works.
 Tell your doctor if you are using any of the following:

 - Carbamazepine, conivaptan, erythromycin, indinavir, itraconazole, ketoconazole, lopinavir, phenytoin, rifampin, ritonavir, St John's wort